Rolling Stock

 Number: GR-T3 (TO 211)

-Ex-RNAD Closed Naval Ordnance Transport Van.
+Ex-RNAD Closed Naval Ordnance Transport Van (Powder Van).

 Converted to passenger carriage in 2015.